-The cracking whips tore their flesh, and fresh blood oozed from the laceration refreshing the dimming coat scarlet from the crisscrossing wounds leaving behind a trail of blood that painted the bottom of the marchers' bare feet and stamped the street with crimson footprints.
+The cracking whips tore their flesh making fresh blood pour from the laceration refreshing the dulling shades of scarlet from the crisscrossing wounds leaving behind a trail of blood that painted the bottom of the marchers' bare feet and stamped the street with crimson footprints.

 Millions of people around the world drawn in by morbid curiosity watched the macabre spectacle from their computer screens.
 Popular live feeds were accompanied by a stream of comments from viewers in real time creating an eclectic running commentary.
 Innumerable yellow cartoon faces expressed disgust, sorrow, and disdainful mockery.

-The modern Flagellants were a sign of the soul swallowing darkness enveloping the world.
-The same darkness that disfigured and deformed the people who lived in its endless depths.
-What began as a fringe cult with only seven members quickly swelled into a growing faith with enough adherents to make a stir with a ritual of public self-mutilation.
-The bloody act of penance was abhorrent to most, but still alluring to an ever growing number abandoned to the torments and deprivations of those deemed superfluous.
+The modern Flagellants were a sign of the soul-swallowing darkness enveloping the world.
+The same despair that disfigured and deformed the people who lived in its endless depths.
+They began as a fringe cult with only seven members quickly swelled into a growing faith with enough adherents to make a national stir with a ritual of public self-mutilation.
+The bloody act of penance was abhorrent to most, but still alluring to an ever-growing number abandoned to the torments and deprivations of those deemed superfluous.
 When the world turned a deaf ear to them, they could only hope to appeal to a higher power.
 For many, the self-proclaimed and self-loathing harbingers of the apocalypse were the only place to find anything resembling the protection of a group.

 Even though they had made it a point to migrate to D.C. and to carry their procession to the gates of the white house they made no explicit demands of any politician.
 They didn’t hope to influence policy, and they professed no concern for any particular social cause.
 These were all concerns of the secular world, a world they knew was fast approaching its final hours.
 This was the citadel of power for the black-hearted and corrupt who ruled in the disintegrating kingdom of man.
 Thier display was one of active penance.
 They took on the burden of punishment to atone for the inherently sinful flesh.
 They ravaged their physical bodies to demonstrate to an angry God planning to unleash a series of nightmarish revenge on his abominable creations that they were ready to shed any connection to the world God surely loathed as much as they.